-I got you to look after me, and you got me to look after you, and that’s why.
+I got you to look after me, and you got me to look after you.

 John Steinbeck, Of Mice and Men